Covenant (band): History

 Covenant released their sixth studio album, Skyshaper, in March 2006 to an overall positive reception.
 The band toured Europe prior to the album's release and toured the United States beginning in September 2006.

 In March 2007, Covenant announced that Nachmanson would not be touring with the band and his replacement would be Daniel Myer of Haujobb.
-In an interview with Side-Line magazine Covenant's Joakim Montelius said he was not sure if Clas would still continue with Covenant.
+In an interview with Side-Line magazine, Covenant's Joakim Montelius said he was not sure if Clas would still continue with Covenant.

-In October 2007, Covenant released the road movie "In Transit" on DVD.
-It contained material from the world tour undertaken in support of the album "Skyshaper" and documented the band's travels in Europe, North America, South America and across Russia over a period of 18 months.
+In October 2007, Covenant released the road movie In Transit on DVD.
+It contained material from the world tour undertaken in support of the album Skyshaper and documented the band's travels in Europe, North America, South America and across Russia over a period of 18 months.
 The band confirmed Clas' departure in the DVD documentary.

 In January 2011, Covenant released their seventh studio album, Modern Ruin — the first album by the band with Myer as a core member.
-The band released a new EP, "Last Dance" in June 2013.
-The band released their new album, titled "Leaving Babylon" in September 2013.
+The band released a new EP, Last Dance in June 2013.
+The band released their new album, Leaving Babylon, in September 2013.

-In April 2015, the band embarked on a North American tour to promote their eighth album, Leaving Babylon.
-The band, joined on tour by an opening band called "The Labrynth," performed in approximately 20 cities, including Los Angeles, New York, Washington, D.C, and Austin.
+In April 2015, the band embarked on a North American tour to promote Leaving Babylon.
+The band, joined on tour by opening band The Labrynth, performed in approximately 20 cities, including Los Angeles, New York, Washington, D.C., and Austin, Texas.
 Slug Magazine favorably reviewed the 6 April show in Salt Lake City, describing Covenant's stage presence as "exquisite" and "just as powerful as their music."

 In October 2015, Covenant headlined the Gothic Meets Klassik festival in Leipzig, Germany, along with British synthpop band Mesh and songwriter and electronic musician Anne Clark.

 In November 2016, they released their ninth studio album The Blinding Dark.
-It was accompanied by a tour in Europe and, in 2018, the UK. and the U.S.
+It was accompanied by a tour in Europe and, in 2018, the UK. and the US.

 In February 2019, the band commenced a ten-city tour through Germany, starting in Berlin on 7 February.
-The "Fieldworks Tour 2019" show stops offered a new extended play record called the "Fieldworks: Exkursion EP".
-The EP features five tracks, each written by a member of the band, and one song in collaboration with French electro-industrial newcomer Grabyourface, who also performed opening sets during the band's German tour that year.
+Concert attendees were offered a new extended play record called Fieldworks: Exkursion EP.
+It featured five tracks, each written by a member of the band, and one song in collaboration with French electro-industrial newcomer Grabyourface, who also performed opening sets during the band's German tour that year.
 According to the band's Facebook page, this EP is intended to be the first of an upcoming cycle of records associated with the "Fieldworks" theme.
 The new music was inspired in part by sounds collected at an electricity plant, according to an interview conducted by a writer for the magazine Zero.
 "This time we wanted to use the sounds we have collected for many years, from exotic places on the six continents we have visited as a band, as well as the mundane hum of everyday life, as stepping stones for the songs," Joakim Montelius explained in an interview published on Gruftbote.